MarcL/djcruze.co.uk/src/pages/podcasts/2009-01-02-episode-47-the-best-of-2008-mix-part-1-the-house-mix.md

 #### [00:18:22] The Whitest Boy Alive – Golden Cage (Fred Falke Mix) – Modular

 Ah Fred Falke.
 How much do I love you?
 Well, not in that way but as a producer of the best house tracks in the past couple of years.
 Fred stands out from the pack with his fantastic musical abilities and unique production style.
 Taking a leaf out of the French producers handbook but moving it on to new heights.
 He takes The Whitest Boy Alive into a fantastic Moog lead funky house track.
-Probably my most played track of the year (&#8230;I'll have to look at my [Last.fm][4] account to check!)
+Probably my most played track of the year (...I'll have to look at my [Last.fm][4] account to check!)
 The breakdown almost makes me cry too!
 Shhhh!
 Don't tell anyone!

 #### [00:24:52] Machines Don't Care – Afrojacker – White